MeLeRyZ/discuss_phoenix_app_by_udemy_tutorial_dev/phx_info_for_dev.md

 For instalation:

 - NodeJS > 5.0
-Install 64.deb OR use nvm package menedger
+Install 64.deb OR use nvm package manager
 Now last version is 8.9.4
 link: https://losst.ru/ustanovka-node-js-ubuntu-16-04
 - PostgreSQL.
 Stable version from apt